headwirecom/sling-site/src/main/jbake/content/documentation/feature-model/howtos/create-sling-far.md

 #### What we'll explore:

-* Create a custom Sling Feature Archive using the latest version of Sling
+* Create a custom Feature Archive using the latest version of Sling

 #### What you should know: